 What are the symptoms?

-Most children and adults who are infected with CMV do not develop symptoms.
+Most children and adults who are infected with Cytomegalovirus (CMV) Infection may not develop symptoms.
 However, some people may experience the following symptoms:

 - Swollen glands